categories

 1. Solution 1: Update TeamViewer

-TeamViewer Is Not Running On Partner Computer
+TeamViewer Is Not Running on Partner's Computer

 This error usually occurs when the partner that you want to connect to is experiencing connectivity issues or you have input the incorrect access code.